18 Wheeler Accidents

 - Distracted Driving: The most common reason why drivers are distracted nowadays is due to cell phones.
-But other common distractions include eating while driving, messing with a GPS while driving, dancing to loud music while driving, etc. All of these distractions can easily result in tragic trucking accidents.
+But other common distractions include eating while driving, messing with a GPS while driving, driving with headphones in, dancing to loud music while driving, etc. All of these distractions can easily result in tragic trucking accidents.

 - Fatigued Driving: It’s no secret that big rig drivers work long hours.
 Driving all day every day is exhausting.
 Unfortunately, this fatigue can lead to fatal large truck accidents.